 Edinburgh is Scotland’s premier tourist destination, with over 4 million visitors coming to the city each year to explore its royal palace, majestic castle, and imposing cathedral.

 Many tourists are drawn to the city’s historic buildings, and attractions like Edinburgh Castle are frequently voted among the top 10 tourist attractions in the United Kingdom.

-In this article, you’ll discover a selection of must-visit historic buildings that are located within walking distance of Edinburgh’s Old Town, along with descriptions, addresses, and links to detailed review pages.
+In this article, you’ll discover the stories behind the most famous Edinburgh historic buildings that are located within walking distance of Edinburgh’s Old Town, along with descriptions, addresses, and links to visitor guides.

-There are certainly more than enough places to visit to keep tourists busy, with attractions like Camera Obscura and The Scotch Whisky Experience offering a great time for young and old alike.
+There are certainly more than enough things to do in Edinburgh to keep tourists busy, with attractions like Camera Obscura and The Scotch Whisky Experience offering a great time for young and old alike.

 Most of the city’s attractions centre around history, which isn’t really surprising when you consider that Edinburgh – or more specifically the Old Town – is much the same as it was in the time of Mary Queen of Scots.

 The grand buildings that existed then are still there in modern-day Edinburgh and a walk up The Royal Mile will take you from Holyrood Palace to Edinburgh Castle by way of John Knox House, St. Giles Cathedral and Canongate Kirk – all buildings that are open to the public.

-There are many more historic buildings to discover (Edinburgh has over 4,500 that are listed) but I’ll cover a few of the highlights in this article which are easily found near The Royal Mile so that you can visit them whether you’re in the city for a week or a weekend.
+There are many more fascinating Edinburgh buildings to discover (there are more than 4,500 listed buildings in the city) but I’ll cover a few of the highlights in this article, all of which are situated near The Royal Mile.

 Map of historic buildings in Edinburgh